PubMed Central: Reception

 Reactions to PubMed Central among the scholarly publishing community range between a genuine enthusiasm by some, to cautious concern by others.

 While PMC is a welcome partner to open access publishers in its ability to augment the discovery and dissemination of biomedical knowledge, that same truth causes others to worry about traffic being diverted from the published version of record, the economic consequences of less readership, as well as the effect on maintaining a community of scholars within learned societies.
 A 2013 analysis found strong evidence that public repositories of published articles were responsible for "drawing significant numbers of readers away from journal websites" and that "the effect of PMC is growing over time".

 Libraries, universities, open access supporters, consumer health advocacy groups, and patient rights organizations have applauded PubMed Central, and hope to see similar public access repositories developed by other federal funding agencies so to freely share any research publications that were the result of taxpayer support.

 The Antelman study of open access publishing found that in philosophy, political science, electrical and electronic engineering and mathematics, open access papers had a greater research impact.
 A randomised trial found an increase in content downloads of open access papers, with no citation advantage over subscription access one year after publication.

 The NIH policy and open access repository work has inspired a 2013 presidential directive which has sparked action in other federal agencies as well.

 In March 2020, PubMed Central accelerated its deposit procedures for the full text of publications on coronavirus.
 The NLM did so upon request from the White House Office of Science and Technology Policy and international scientists to improve access for scientists, healthcare providers, data mining innovators, AI healthcare researchers, and the general public.

 PMCID

 The PMCID (PubMed Central identifier), also known as the PMC reference number, is a bibliographic identifier for the PubMed Central open access database, much like the PMID is the bibliographic identifier for the PubMed database.
 The two identifiers are distinct however.
-It consists of "PMC" followed by a string of seven numbers.
+It consists of "PMC" followed by a string of numbers.
 The format is: